 - Sample Custom Function: Day Number of Year Custom Function

-Some transformations or operations needs careful attention in Power Query.
-In this section, you will learn about performance tips and trick for Power Query to make sure you have always a well performance tuned data transformation logic.
+Some transformations or operations need careful attention in Power Query.
+In this section, you will learn about performance tips and tricks for Power Query to make sure you have always a good performance-tuned data transformation logic.
 Each sample will be discussed through the live demo in this section.

 - Enable Load; Simple, but Efficient